creativetechnologylab/coding-tutorials/folder-of-files-python.md

 The code above will work provided your image folder _only_ contains valid image files, but it might not.
 In that case, we need a way of handling cases where `cv2.imread()` is given a file it's unable to open as an image.

-5. Handing non-image files in the image folder
+## 5. Handing invalid files in your folder

-It's quite likely you have `.DS_Store` or other random files that have found their way to your folder of images.
-It's also possible that one or more of your image files have gotten corrupted for whatever reason.
-In this case we need to instruct Python to carry on with the next file if it encouters a file it's unable to read as an image.
+It's quite likely you have `.DS_Store` or other random files that have found their way to your folder of files that you wish to load.
+It's also possible that one or more of your files have gotten corrupted for whatever reason.
+In this case we need to instruct Python to carry on with the next file if it encouters a file it's unable to read something.
 To do this we use something called a `try-except` block.

 ```python
 # Create an empty list for the image files